Firefighter / Medic Recruitment

 How do I apply?

-You can only apply during the recruitment campaign posting period of April 11 to May 2, 2023 via the City of St. Albert Job Opportunities page: www.stalbert.ca/employment
+You can only apply during an active recruitment campaign via the City of St. Albert Job Opportunities page: careers.stalbert.ca

 Once you're ready to apply, you will answer some application questions, then click 'Apply for this job'.
 This will take you to a page to create an online applicant profile (or log-in to an existing profile).
-You will need to upload three documents in support of your application: 1) a cover letter 2) a resume 3) confirmation of your registration with the Alberta College of Paramedics
+You will need to upload two separate documents in support of your application: 1) a cover letter 2) a resume

 Are there any costs to apply?